 New job, lots of biking in, Superbird is back on the road, the band played several gigs, trips to NYC and NJ throughout the year.
 Like always, I wish I had more time on the road and now more gigs to play but I’m working on that.
 As far as more time on the road, mother nature needs to cooperate on that one, this past summer was cold and rainy.

-The Job change was much needed; KPMG is an awful company, they lie to candidates about the job to get them onboard, infighting, toxic politics, employee harassment from managers, executives lie about employees to further their agendas and gain control over them – I’d heard about this but never experienced it firsthand.
-Its sad that companies get away with this but its a small industry, word gets around pretty quick about places like this.
-Live and learn, I have worked too hard to get where I am to work in a place like that.
+The Job change was much needed; prior employer is an awful company, they lie to candidates about the job to get them onboard, infighting, toxic politics, employee harassment from managers, executives lie about employees to further their agendas and gain control over others – I’d heard about this but never experienced it firsthand.
+Leave of absences, breakdowns and HR cases against managers were common and as a result a culture of distrust and high turnover was the norm – awful to watch.
+They also announce by early 2017 the office would be completely outsourced and shutdown.
 On the up side I made some new friends which is always a good thing.

 The Harley was out several times this year for cruises to the beach and elsewhere.
 Great bike to hop on and cruise with but the small gas tank is a pain so I have to make sure I know where the next gas station is.
 I’m considering a 1 liter canister as backup fuel just in case, I hear off roaders do this.

 The Superbird was out mid-summer, finally isolated the brake light problem, just required focus and some time to fix.
 The brake light switch under the dash was the culprit.
 Google helped me find the replacement, I order two and ended up installing the more expensive one.
 Also replaced the front calipers and pads as the passenger side was dragging.
 The new calipers are coated and cosmetically look better.
 Some memorable moments being asked to stop so people could take pictures.